DE

 Share or Save the Report

-Once the report is finished, you can share it.
-To do this, click the person symbol next to the EDIT button and enter the email addresses of the people to whom you want to share the reporting.
+Once the report is completed, you can share it.
+Click on the person icon next to the EDIT button and enter all email addresses of the people you want to share the report with.
 It is also possible to copy the link and send it individually or bookmark it.

-Everyone you grant access to via email address can also edit the report.
-When sending the link, you can decide whether the recipient gets all permissions or is only authorized to view the report.
+All persons to whom you grant access through the address entry can also edit the report.
+When sending the link, you can decide whether the recipient receives all permissions or is only authorized to read the report.

-If you prefer not to share the report but rather forward it as a PDF, you can download the report as a PDF under the File menu item.
+If you prefer to forward the report as a PDF instead of sharing it, you can download the report as a PDF under the File menu.

-Fig. 13: Save the report as a PDF
+Fig. 13: Save a report as a PDF

 Conclusion

-The handling of Data Studio is very intuitive.
-The symbols resemble those in other well-known Google services and text editing programs.
-With Google Data, you can view and subsequently visualize Google data with just a few clicks.
-The tool thus enables high-quality data visualization both in terms of content and appearance.
+Handling Data Studio is very intuitive.
+The symbols resemble those in other well-known Google services and text processing programs.
+With Google Data, you can view Google data with just a few clicks and then visualize the data.
+The tool thus enables high-quality data visualization both in content and appearance.

 Pay attention to your target audience.
-What information does the CEO want to extract from the analysis, which data does the e-commerce representative need, and what information is required in the marketing report?
-Create individually tailored and branded reports for your company's departments, your own control, or for your customer.
+What information does the CEO want to extract from the analysis, which data does the e-commerce manager need, and what information is required in the marketing report?
+Create reports tailored to the departments in your company, for your own control, or for your client.

 What Can We Do for You?

-Would you like to delve deeper into the topic of web analysis and its evaluation?
+Do you want to delve deeper into the topic of web analytics and its evaluation?
 We are happy to assist you with advice and support.

-Please feel free to contact us via the contact form.
+Feel free to contact us via the Contact Form.
 We look forward to your inquiry.

 Nadine